Mogdads/Mogdads/README.md

 ## Hi there 👋
-I'm currently (Feb 2025) studying in the University of Birmingham, 2nd Year Computer Science and Artificial Intelligence I'm very active on Snapchat: mogdads
+I'm currently (Feb 2025) studying in the University of Birmingham, 2nd Year Computer Science and Artificial Intelligence.
+I'm very active on Snapchat: mogdads.
 You can also reach out on Instagram (mogdad_966), and X (formerly Twitter) (mogdadaziz).
 When I graduate, I will be working in Information Protection Department with the big oil company Saudi Aramco.